cgonzalezITA/DSFiware-hackathon/README.md

 See the [initial setup of the dataspace guide](./assets/docs/README-initialSetUpOfTheDS.md).

 ## Quick deployment from scratch
-To speed up the deployment, this github contains a [folder with script files (./scripts/quickinstall)](./scripts/quickInstall/) to perform the following actions:
+This approach offers a set of scripts focused on the deployment of all the phases and steps explained at the [step by step guide](#step-by-step-deployment-guide).
+All these scripts use local DNSs (eg: fiwaredsc-consumer.local); to learn how to setup the components using global DNS (eg: fiwaredsc-consumer.ita.es) check the [Step by step deployment guide](#step-by-step-deployment-guide).

+Each script is standalone and does not require the execution of any other previous script. eg: Script [dsQuickinstall-phase05.step04](./scripts/quickInstall/dsQuickinstall-phase05.step04.sh) deploys the whole infrastructure and does not depend on any other script.

   **NOTE**: _although these scripts have been tested in different  Ubuntu versions (See [Prerequisites](#prerequisites)), they may contain steps that require manual actions (such as editting a file with sudo permissions), althought they have been tried to be automated, so in case of failure, please review the logs and perform these steps manually (copying, pasting) for a better understanding of the whole process)_
   **TIP**: It is recommended to launch the scripts from the main branch as it contains the latests versions.
+The [folder with the script files (./scripts/quickinstall)](./scripts/quickInstall/) contain script files to perform the following actions:
+1. To grant the proper execution permissions to all the used scripts at the HOL, run the following command.
+**NOTE**: Remember that all commands run on these guidelines are executed from the github root folder. eg: _/projects/DSFiware-hackathon_
+    ```script
+    cd /projects/DSFiware-hackathon
+    echo "# add exec permissions to the Script files"
+    find ./ -name "*.sh" -type f -exec chmod +x {} +
+    ```
-1. In case you do not have a kubernetes cluster on hand, the [./scripts/quickInstall/installMicrok8s.sh](./scripts/quickInstall/installMicrok8s.sh)  contains the steps to quickly deploy a microK8s cluster on one node.
+2. In case you do not have a kubernetes cluster on hand, the [./scripts/quickInstall/installMicrok8s.sh](./scripts/quickInstall/installMicrok8s.sh)  contains the actions to quickly deploy a microK8s cluster on one node.
     ```shell
     . scripts/quickInstall/installMicrok8s.sh
     # This scripts opens a new shell so, to continue the installation, the same command with a "2" param has to be run (2nd phase)
     . scripts/quickInstall/installMicrok8s.sh 2
     ```
-2. To deploy the devopTools, just run the [./scripts/quickInstall/installDevopTools.sh](./scripts/quickInstall/installDevopTools.sh)
+3. To deploy the devopTools, run the [./scripts/quickInstall/installDevopTools.sh](./scripts/quickInstall/installDevopTools.sh) script.
     ```shell
-    # Syntax: installDevopTools.sh <DEVTOOLS_FOLDERNAME=devopTools>\
+    # Syntax: installDevopTools.sh <DEVTOOLS_FOLDERNAME=devopTools> <DDEVTOOLS_FOLDERBASE=$(pwd)>
-    #       <DDEVTOOLS_FOLDERBASE=$(pwd)>
-    # eg The following command will create at the current terminal path a subfolder 'devopTools' with them
+    # eg The following command will deploy them at the 'devopTools' subfolder
-    . ./scripts/quickInstall/installDevopTools.sh devopTools
+    ./scripts/quickInstall/installDevopTools.sh devopTools
     ```
+4. Registration of the local DNSs: The scripts require to access a number of local DNS that have to be registered at the '/etc/hosts' file (ubuntu).
+Root access is required to modify it.
+The [dsQuickinstall-dnsRegistration](./scripts/quickInstall/dsQuickinstall-dnsRegistration.sh) script can be run (as sudo) to register them
+    ```script
+    sudo ./scripts/quickInstall/dsQuickinstall-dnsRegistration.sh
+        # Registers the DNSs used by the dsQuickInstall* scripts at the '/etc/hosts' file to map them with the host IP address
+        QUESTION: (timeout=30s. def=y)--># To use the local DNSs at the host, it is required to add the following line to the '/etc/hosts' file:

+        1.1.1.1  fiwaredsc-trustanchor.local fiwaredsc-consumer.local fiwaredsc-provider.local

+        Do you want to insert it automatically? (y*|n)
+        y
+        To access them from a windows browser, add the same line to the 'C:\Windows\System32\drivers\etc\hosts' file.
+        (timeout=5s)Press any key to review the /etc/hosts file
+            ...
+            # local DNS used by the https://github.com/cgonzalezITA/DSFiware-hackathon repository
+            1.1.1.1  fiwaredsc-trustanchor.local fiwaredsc-consumer.local fiwaredsc-provider.local
+    ```

-3. For each of the phases and steps of this guideline, there will be a file at the [./scripts/quickInstall](./scripts/quickInstall) folder that deploys the specified step:
+5. For each of the phases and steps of this guideline, there is a script file at the [./scripts/quickInstall](./scripts/quickInstall) folder that deploys the specified phase/step:
+**NOTE**: Just in case the previous step (_4.
+Registration of the local DNSs:_)  was not run, the scripts still try to register the local DNSs at the /etc/hosts file.
+If you have already registered them, just answer 'n' to avoid trying its registration:
+    ```script
+    ...
+    QUESTION: (timeout=15s. def=n)--># To use the local DNSs at the host, it is required to add a few lines to the '/etc/hosts' file:

+    193.144.226.86  fiwaredsc-trustanchor.local fiwaredsc-consumer.local fiwaredsc-provider.local
+    Do you want to insert it automatically? (y|n*)
+    n
+    ```
+    **NOTE**: _Remember that each script is standalone and does not require the execution of any other previous script. eg: Script [dsQuickinstall-phase05.step04](./scripts/quickInstall/dsQuickinstall-phase05.step04.sh) deploys the whole infrastructure and does not depend on any other script_.

     ```shell
+    # Standalone scripts to deploy and test the different phases/steps of the HOL.
     . scripts/quickInstall/dsQuickinstall-phase01.step01.sh
     . scripts/quickInstall/dsQuickinstall-phase01.step02.sh
     ...
     . scripts/quickInstall/dsQuickinstall-phase05.step04.sh
     ```
-These quickInstall scripts may take several minutes to finalize as the whole infrastructure has to be deployed and some components have to be downloaded from the internet.
-They are split in three phases:
+These quickInstall scripts may take several minutes to finalize as the whole infrastructure has to be recreated from scratch and some components have to be downloaded from the internet.
+The scripts are split in three different sections:
-- Deployment
-- Configuration
-- Verification
+- Removal of any previously existing component.
+- Deployment and configuration: Deployment of the components (helm charts, secrets, apisix routes, ...)
+- Verification: A curl command tests the proper response is returned once the complete infrastructure required for the specific phase and step is deployed (eg: _whereas the [dsQuickinstall-phase01.step01](./scripts/quickInstall/dsQuickinstall-phase01.step01.sh) only requires the deployment the apisix helm chart (besides a secret)_.

-The final `dsQuickinstall-phase05.step04.sh` deploys the complete data space infrastructure as shown in the following image.
+The final [dsQuickinstall-phase05.step04](./scripts/quickInstall/dsQuickinstall-phase05.step04.sh) deploys the complete data space infrastructure as shown in the bottom image.
 Among the multiple logs printed out at the console, the final ones -the verification of the correct deployment- should look something similar to:
 ```shell
  .
 DSFiware-hackathon/scripts/quickInstall/dsQuickinstall-phase05.step04.sh
     ...